At QHS, all pupils will have opportunities to:

 All pupils have access to the MyMaths and BOFA websites and we encourage the use of these at home and in school.

 A regular lunchtime Maths clinic runs every Thursday and Friday.
 Pupils can receive one to one or small group assistance with any issue they have been encountering.

-From Reception through to Prep 3, the children are taught Mathematics by their form teachers.
-At the end of Prep 3, children are arranged into ability groups and taught by specialist Mathematics teachers.
+From Reception through to Year 3, the children are taught Mathematics by their form teachers.
+At the end of Year 3, children are arranged into ability groups and taught by specialist Mathematics teachers.
 These groups follow the same syllabus, working at a pace which suits each pupil's needs.
 The groups are flexible and children are constantly re-assessed.
 This information is shared with both the pupil and the parents.